 FBC is a Baptist church that is associated with Corpus Christi Baptist Association, the Baptist General Convention of Texas, the Southern Baptist Convention, and the Cooperative Baptist Fellowship.
+FBC affirms the Baptist faith and message of 1963.
 FBC is a friendly church whose members enjoy getting together for ministry, fun and fellowship.
 Members bring rich and diverse opinions on theological issues and views on denominational organizations.
 There is a tolerance and openness within the church that allows for honest and candid discussion of issues without fear of disrupting the strong fellowship of the church body.

 General Description of Buildings

 The Sanctuary was built in 1949, renovated in 1971, and seats approximately 900 people.
 A new organ was installed in 1981.
 The lower level houses the kitchen and Elmore Hall.
 The second floor has the balconies, baptismal and several rooms used by various mission groups.